How Messing With Our Body Clocks Can Raise Alarms With Health

 We humans are time-keeping machines.
 And it seems we need regular sleeping and eating schedules to keep all of our clocks in sync.

-Studies show that if we mess with the body's natural sleep-wake cycle — say, by working an overnight shift, taking a transatlantic flight or staying up all night with a new baby or puppy — we pay the price.
+Studies show that if we mess with the body's natural sleep-wake cycle — say, by working an overnight shift, taking a trans-Aatlantic flight or staying up all night with a new baby or puppy — we pay the price.

 Our blood pressure goes up, hunger hormones get thrown off and blood sugar control goes south.